seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 **LAUNCELOT**
 Truly, the more to blame he: we were Christians
-enow before; e’en as many as could well live, one by
+enow before; e'en as many as could well live, one by
 another.
 This making Christians will raise the
 price of hogs: if we grow all to be pork-eaters, we
 shall not shortly have a rasher on the coals for money.